Sound For The Future

 THE HIPPIES were Britain’s youngest punk band, formed in ’79 by the pre-teen Hulse siblings, encouraged by their mum.
-Their cassette album A Sound for the Future featured songs about disease, assassination and The Antarctic.
+Their cassette album 'A Sound for the Future' featured songs about disease, assassination and The Antarctic.
 The band performed ticketed live shows for their mother’s kindly and chaotic group of friends, part of the ramshackle ‘Cambridge fringe element’: the homeless, drunks, animal rights activists, junkies, cross-dressers and a pair of gay Franciscan Friars.
 Using archive, music of the period and poetic re-imagining’s of key moments.
-The Hippies will be an energetic, jarring, comical, musical ride through a part-remembered, kaleidoscopically fractured family history.
+Sound For The Future will be an energetic, jarring, comical, musical ride through a part-remembered, kaleidoscopically fractured family history.

-Directed/Written by Matt Hulse
+Director/Writer: Matt Hulse